roboflow/inference/README.md

 - models

-  Install model-specific dependencies, ensuring code compatibility and license compliance.
+  The `inference` and `inference-gpu` packages install only the minimal shared dependencies.
+Install model-specific dependencies to ensure code compatibility and license compliance.
 Learn more about the [models](https://inference.roboflow.com/#extras) supported by Inference.

   ```bash
   pip install inference[yolo-world]